ROBOTIS-GIT/emanual/docs/en/parts/interface/dynamixel_shield.md

 ![](/assets/images/parts/interface/dynamixel_shield/library_manager_03.png)

-If you have successfully installed the library, you'll be able to find several examples of DynamixelShield in the examples.
+If you have successfully installed both libraries, you'll be able to find several examples of DynamixelShield in the examples.

 ![](/assets/images/parts/interface/dynamixel_shield/examples.png)